Paid Sick Time

 Employees may be granted paid sick time when they are unable to perform duties because of

-1. Illness, injury, pregnancy, childbirth, or related medical conditions
+1. Illness, injury, pregnancy, childbirth, or related medical conditions, OR

 2. When absent for the purpose of obtaining health-related services not available outside of regular working hours.

-An employee may be granted paid sick time when the absence is the result of serious illness or communicable disease within the employee's immediate family, established household, or in situations that place primary responsibility for care on the employee.
+An employee may be granted paid sick time when the absence results from serious illness or communicable disease within the employee's immediate family, established household, or in situations that place primary responsibility for care on the employee.

 Accrual